Tyrrrz/route-descriptor/README.md

 }); // '/products/3?showComments=true'
 ```

-### Getting the original path
+### Retrieving the original path

-Once the descriptor is created, it may be useful to retrieve the path template once again, for example to feed it into a router library.
-You can do that by accessing the `path` field on the descriptor:
+Once descriptor is created, it's possible to retrieve its path template by accessing the `path` field:

 ```ts
 import { route } from 'route-descriptor';